 - Fail a blood test while receiving medical care in a health care facility following a motor vehicle collision – DMV will suspend your driving privileges for 90 days.
 If you have any prior alcohol-related entries on your driving record within five years, DMV will suspend your driving privileges for one year.
 This suspension will begin on the 60th day after DMV received the report that you failed the test.
 DMV will send a suspension notice to the address on your driving record to inform you of the suspension dates.
 The officer will not confiscate your driver license and issue a 30-day temporary driving permit.
 You are required to return any license in your possession to DMV when the suspension begins.

 If you are arrested for DUII (DUI), you should immediately contact an attorney to discuss your case.
 Because you must take action within 10 days of the date you are arrested, it is important that you not delay speaking to an attorney.
-Our firm understands the urgency of such cases, and we are generally able to speak to you by telephone or in person immediately if you have been arrested for DUII (DUI).
+Our firm understands the urgency of such cases, and we are to speak to you by telephone or in person immediately.

 If an individual has not been convicted of a DUII (DUI) or participated in a DUII Diversion program within 15 years, that individual may be eligible for entry into the DUII Diversion program.
 A Diversion allows the individual to avoid a criminal conviction for DUII (DUI), and many of the most serious consequences that flow from a conviction.